w3c/wai-curricula/content/content-author/structure.md

 * explain how people with disabilities rely on paragraphs and lists to understand and process related content
 * group related content using:
   * paragraph structures to group thematic units
-  * unordered lists when the item numbering is not relevant
+  * unordered lists when item numbering is not relevant
-  * ordered lists when the item numbering is relevant
+  * ordered lists when item numbering is relevant
   * description lists for terms and their definitions
 * identify requirements for authoring tools to produce appropriate markup for paragraphs, lists, and other content structures